Updated October 2022

 -Square Organic protein bars.
 Some people love these.
 They are expensive and the ones I’ve seen have some ingredients I’m not crazy about, but at least they are organic.

 -Coconut Secret grain free granola bars.
 Note these have a significant amount of sugar, but from natural coconut.
+These may be discontinued.

 -Paleovalley pasture-raised turkey jerky sticks.